akka/akka/akka-docs/rst/project/migration-guide-eventsourced-2.3.x.rst

 **Akka Persistence:** ``PersistentActor``

-- Trait that adds journaling to actors (see :ref:`event-sourcing`) and used by applications for *event sourcing* or *command sourcing*.
+- Trait that adds journaling to actors (see :ref:`event-sourcing-scala`) and used by applications for *event sourcing* or *command sourcing*.
 Corresponds to ``Eventsourced`` processors in Eventsourced but is not a stackable trait.
 - Automatically recovers on start and re-start, by default. :ref:`recovery` can be customized or turned off by overriding actor life cycle hooks ``preStart`` and ``preRestart``. ``Processor`` takes care that new messages